Renewing an SSL Certificate Instructions

 SSL Certificate Renewal Made Easy

 Renewing DigiCert SSL certificates is easy; just follow the basic instructions below to renew your certificate.
-Note that for some server types these steps may vary.
+For some server types these steps may vary.
 See the FAQ section below for more information.

 STEP 1: Generate a new CSR, if needed.
 See the FAQ section below for more information.

 STEP 4: Once approved, the renewed certificate is sent to the certificate contact in an email.
-You can also download the renewed certificate in your DigiCert Management Console.
+You can also download the renewed certificate in your DigiCert account (Management Console or CertCentral).

 STEP 5: On your server, install and configure the new certificate.
 We recommend that you make sure the new certificate is installed and configured properly before you uninstall your old certificate.
 This way if there is a problem with your new certificate or if there is a delay in getting your new certificate installed your sites are still secure.

 STEP 6: Once the new certificate is correctly installed and you have verified that it is working correctly, you can remove your old certificate.
 It’s a good idea to create a backup of the certificate before you remove it as a precaution.
 Note that we don’t recommend removing the original system-generated self-signed certificate.
 This can cause you server to become unstable (especially with Windows servers).

 The renewal process for some servers is slightly different than the instructions listed above.
 See the links below for specific instructions by server type.